By Eilene Lyon

 A section of the Nez Perce Trail became part of the Oregon Trail through this area.
 Missionaries Marcus and Narcissa Whitman were the first to bring wagons to the Walla Walla Valley, establishing their mission at Waillatpu, about 20 miles east of the fort.
-Their massacre in 1847 put a damper on settlement in eastern Washington (the area was still not formally a U. S. territory at the time).
+Their murders in 1847 put a damper on settlement in eastern Washington (the area was still not formally U. S. territory at the time).
 Indians burned old Fort Walla Walla in 1855.

 The Military Fort

 Washington Territorial governor, Isaac I. Stevens, met with leaders of many inland Northwest tribes in 1855 at the Walla Walla Council and signed a treaty that temporarily halted hostilities and established sovereign lands, including three reservations: Umatilla, Nez Perce, and Yakama.

 Gov. Stevens was only giving lip service to the tribes, however.
 His clear purpose was to encourage settlement on the best lands in eastern Washington (including present-day Idaho and Montana).
 The military established Fort Walla Walla in the valley near the Council grounds in 1856, partly to ensure the treaty would be enforced, though it hadn’t been ratified by Congress.